 Film and Theater

-The National Museum of American History and the Smithsonian Latino Center screen the award-winning 2012 feature-length documentary, Harvest of Empire.
-Based on the book by journalist Juan González of Democracy Now!, the film features real-life stories and rare archival footage as it examines the political events, social conditions, and U.S. government actions that led millions of Latino families to leave their homelands in an unprecedented wave of migration.
-The program included a panel discussion and audience Q & A. Panelists included the film’s co-director Eduardo López, political science professor María de los Angeles Torres (University of Illinois, Chicago) and curator Margaret Salazar-Porzio (National Museum of American History).
+The National Museum of American History and the Smithsonian Latino Center screened the award-winning 2012 feature-length documentary Harvest of Empire.
+Based on the book by journalist Juan González of Democracy Now!, the film features real-life stories and rare archival footage, as it examines the political events, social conditions, and U.S. government actions that led millions of Latino families to leave their homelands in an unprecedented wave of migration.
+The program included a panel discussion and audience Q&A. Panelists included the film’s co-director, Eduardo López, political science professor María De Los Angeles Torres (University of Illinois at Chicago) and curator Margaret Salazar-Porzio (National Museum of American History).